 The "inflammatory process" consists in a series of effects caused by a problem that puts the body as a whole or one of its components at risk.
-Inflammation the attack by bacteria or viruses, a direct trauma (e.g. a bruise on a leg), a sprain or even a metabolic problem.
+Inflammation - either local or general - is the response by an organism to a series of diverse events: the attack by bacteria or viruses, a direct trauma (e.g. a bruise on a leg), a sprain or even a metabolic problem.